zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/08-upgrading-modules-using-gogo-shell.md

 - [Checking Upgrade Status](#checking-upgrade-status)
 - [Executing Verify Processes](#executing-verify-processes)

 **Note**: You must [Configure the core upgrade](./06-configuring-the-data-upgrade.md#configuring-non-core-module-data-upgrades) before running the upgrade tool to upgrade modules separately from the core.
 Otherwise, the modules will be upgraded with it by default.

-Start with learning the module upgrade Gogo shell commands.

 ## Command Usage

 If you ran the upgrade tool and it opened Gogo shell automatically, you're already connected.
-Otherwise, you can execute commands using the [Gogo Shell portlet](/docs/7-2/customization/-/knowledge_base/c/using-the-felix-gogo-shell).
+Otherwise, you can execute commands using the [Gogo Shell portlet](https://help.liferay.com/hc/en-us/articles/360029070351-Using-the-Felix-Gogo-Shell).

 Here are the commands: